 Policies and Procedures:

-- Facility Hours: 8am to 9 pm, Monday through Friday; 8 am to 6 pm, Saturdays; 1 pm to 6 pm, Sundays.
-We will move back to regular hours as staff become available.
+- Facility Hours: 8 am to 8 pm, Monday through Friday; 8 am to 5 pm, Saturdays; 1 pm to 5 pm, Sundays.

 - Please do not come to the Y if you have a temperature, are feeling ill, or have been exposed to someone with COVID-19 symptoms.